 Over the last few years the bankside erosion in the vicinity of the river access point at the Old Bridge Inn carpark, Dalfaber Road, Aviemore, has started to accelerate.
 A few more large flood events like those experienced last winter and there is a chance of considerable loss of bankside & vegetation along the whole section, changing the characteristics of the area for ever.
 The site is currently a highly visible local beauty spot and popular village amenity, used by locals and visitors alike.
 It is one of the main access points to the River Spey and is regularly used by local outdoor access providers as a safe and accessible spot from which beginners can launch kayaks and open boats.
 The project is for the construction of sustainable riverbank protection using a two tier willow bank system around the eroded sections of riverbank.

 The AJ Fund has agreed to contribute £1000.
-The works are ongoing.
+The works opened November 2019.

 Luncarty Steps on the Tay